Xep51/Opensnap-Extended/README.md

 Unsnap workaround
 -----------------

+Unsnapping is planned to be added...
-As of now opensnap does not support unsnapping (see #4).
+But as of now opensnap does not support unsnapping (see #4).
 You can find a workaround here: https://github.com/lawl/opensnap/issues/4#issuecomment-23666097

 Do note however that this does not perfect unsnapping.
 I.e. your cursor possition and the window you are dragging might get displaced a bit on unsnapping.
 But it does work well enough for daily use.